X

 With that in mind, we wrap up today’s discussion about the best face painting supplies that are bound to improve your workflow and your designs.
 Be it the pre-application or the post-application phase, these supplies are bound to give you an enhanced painting experience for both the painter and the one who’s painted on.

-And remember, these supplies need work to establish a workflow which is best for you, so keep at it, and have fun painting!
+And remember, these supplies need work to establish a workflow that is best for you, so keep at it, and have fun painting!

 6 Best Body Paint | Top Brands Compared